 Previously, he was a doctoral candidate at Monash University.
-His thesis investigated the long history of the application of computational methods and mechanisms to generate literature, from ancient divination rituals to poetic bots on Twitter.
+His thesis investigated the long history of the application of computational methods and mechanisms to generate literature, from ancient divination rituals to automated poetic bots on Twitter.

 Oscar also has a book of poetry called The Honeymoon Stage published this year Giramondo.